martavp/pypsa-in-prime/README.md

 ## Running simulations

-Congratulations, if you have made it this far you are now ready to run some simulations and save the plannet.
+Congratulations, if you have made it this far you are now ready to run some simulations and save the planet.

-Start by making a `config.yaml` file by going in to the PyPSA-Eur-Sec folder and copy the default configfile
+Start by making a `config.yaml` file by going into the PyPSA-Eur-Sec folder and copying the default config file

 > projects/pypsa-eur-sec$ cp config.default.yaml config.yaml

-The `config.yaml` file is where all settings regarding the simulation is done.
-Edit the settings file with a texteditor.
-I (Tim) strongely recomend using VS Code.
+The `config.yaml` file is where all settings regarding the simulation are done.
+Edit the settings file with a text editor.
+I (Tim) strongly recommend using VS Code.
 See how to install it [here](#vs-code).

 MAKE SURE THAT YOUR `tmpdir` setting is specified as in [step 10](#10-using-scratch-memory-for-temporary-directory).